okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/ios/createproject.md

 The last four functions are utilities.
 You fill out `tokenExpired` later.
 The two variants of `showError` configure the contents, and then show an alert (the `showingError` state variable controls the presentation of the alert.)

-The last one updates the status text, the info text, and the `signedIn` state variable that controls the buttons presented at the top of the UI.
+The last utility updates the status text, the info text, and the `signedIn` state variable that controls the buttons presented at the top of the UI.

 #### Add an extension to find the root view